Community Services Block Grant Discretionary Awards

 Renewals

-For RCD projects, non-competing continuations will be issued based on availability of funds, satisfactory progress, compliance with grant terms and conditions and a determination that continuation funding is in the best interest of the federal government.
-CED projects do not have non-competing continuations.
+CED-SE and the RCD awards have non-competing continuations during the second through fifth budget period.
+Non-competing continuations will be issued based on availability of funds, satisfactory progress, compliance with terms and conditions and a determination that continuation funding is in the best interest of the federal government.
+FY 2023 is the last funding year for the CED-SE projects.

 How are proposals selected?